JavaGirlRJ/JavaGirlRJ/README.md

 - 👋 Hi, I’m @JavaGirlRJ
-- 👀 I’m interested in back to a Java programmer;
+- 👀 I’m interested in Java codes;
 - 🌱 I’m currently studying programming.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...